Spectral form factor and energy correlations in banded random matrices: Spectral Form Factor

 Figure~\ref{fig_DOS} compares numerical results (solid lines) for the density of states of BRMs of various values of $\gamma$ with Eq.~\eqref{eq_DOS_BRM} (shaded curves), confirming that the equation provides an excellent approximation for $\rho(E)$.
-The density of states in Fig.~\ref{fig_DOS} is centered at $\mean{E} = 0$ and has a standard deviation equal to $1/2$ irrespective of $\gamma$ due to the scaling $E_n\to E_n/2\sigma_E$.
+The density of states in Fig.~\ref{fig_DOS} is centered at $\mean{E} = 0$ and has a standard deviation equal to $1/2$ irrespective of $\gamma$ due to the global scaling $E_n\to E_n/2\sigma_E$.
+For the Poisson ensemble, the density of states in Fig.~\ref{fig_DOS} is a Gaussian function and for the GOE, we recover the semicircle law.